subspacesystems/website-2025b/about/index.md

 # About Subspace Systems

-## Pioneering Software & Systems Architecture for Tomorrow's Challenges
+## Pioneering Software & Systems Architecture for Tomorrow's Challenges {: .nographic}

 At Subspace Systems, we specialize in solving the most complex challenges in software and systems architecture.
 Founded by Tyrel Haveman, a seasoned Software & Systems Architect with over two decades of experience, Subspace Systems brings unparalleled expertise to critical projects across diverse industries.